webplatform/docs/dom/Navigator/sendBeacon/index.md

 {{Page_Title}}
 {{Flags
 |State=In Progress
-|Editorial notes=MSDN documentation only available on devChannel.
+|Editorial notes=
 |Checked_Out=No
 |High-level issues=Needs Review
 |Content=Compatibility Incomplete
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Asynchronously transfers small amounts of HTTP data from the user agent to a web server.
+{{Summary_Section|Asynchronously queues small amounts of HTTP data for transfer from the user agent to a web server.
 For example, it can be used to send analytics or diagnostics code without delaying the page's unload or affecting the performance of the navigation.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0